colebemis/styled-base/README.md

 )
 ```

-You can theme individual components by passing the `theme` prop directly:
+You can theme individual components by passing a `theme` object directly:

 ```jsx
 import React from 'react'